XR Life Science

 3D/VR Life Sciences Imaging.

-Supported by MRC, BBSRC and the Wellcome Trust, through the Translational Research Initiative, Prof Daly is leading on pioneering research on the application of confocal laser scanning microscopy (CLSM) in developing 3D assets from a variety of research data.
+Supported by MRC, BBSRC and the Wellcome Trust, through the Translational Research Initiative, Prof Craig Daly is leading on pioneering research on the application of confocal laser scanning microscopy (CLSM) in developing 3D assets from research data.
 CLSM provides highly detailed 3D structures of biological tissues at cellular and sub-cellular level, that could be used to construct images of real organs, tissues or other biological structures.
 As part of his work, he obtains serial sections of tissues and imports the CLSM data to sophisticated animation software to create 3D images of the structures of interest.
 In recent years the project has successfully created over 65 models, stored at the XR Life Science Sketchfab collection (Figure 1), and incorporated them into Virtual Reality (VR) technology to deliver unique teaching and public engagement resources.
 The workflow can also be applied to MRI data.

 Virtual Reality and the related techniques of Computer-Generated Imagery have, to this date, been largely confined to the games industry and movie business due to the high cost and complexity of the hardware and software required.
 However, recent technological advancements have significantly reduced these costs, making consumer level systems more affordable and accessible.
 Inspired by the unique potential that 3D animations of real tissues, structures and organs can provide for educational purposes, Prof Daly collects CLSM & MRI data obtained for a variety of research purposes and converts them into visual representations, opening up new avenues for teaching, films and special effects, video games, and virtual reality.